sarankhaliq/robotics_software_engineer/module_1_assignment/Readme.md

 ## How to run my assignment code

-- Go to the directory where you want to clone the repository
+- GCreate your_worksapce (You can choose any name for your workplace).
+Go to your workspace directory, where you want to clone the repository
-- Clone the repository using follwing command
+- Follow the commands to Clone the repository
 ```
 mkdir -p ~/your_workspace/src
 cd your_workspace/src
 git clone --single-branch --branch assignments https://github.com/sarankhaliq/robotics_software_engineer.git
 ```